Reactors Designed by Argonne National Laboratory

 - and development of potential experiments in the fast reactor field.

 In the fall of 1970, this reactor was moved to a new location adjacent to the ZPPR facility at the ANL West site of the NRTS.
 The reactor is now shutdown and defueled.

-of the facility was to provide neutron flux levels of medium intensity (up to 4.0x1012 n/cm2-sec.) for research and development experiments for Argonne's fast reactor program.
+The purpose of the facility was to provide neutron flux levels of medium intensity (up to 4.0x1012 n/cm2-sec.) for research and development experiments for Argonne's fast reactor program.
 These experiments included:

 The JANUS Reactor Facility was used as a neutron source to research the biological and genetic effects of acute and chronic exposures to neutrons arising from the fission process.
 Janus featured a pair of rooms for irradiation experiments on opposite sides of the reactor core.
 Thick doors allowed neutrons from the reactor core to enter the rooms -- hence the name Janus, the two-faced Roman god of doorways.